Written by: Richard Frykberg

 One feature available within planning that assists with preparing monthly forecasts is the concept of a Distribution Key.
 This allows an overall annual amount to be spread over periods in relation to a relevant distribution pattern (for example equal, as-before, or seasonal).

-A Modern and Practical Solution for Budgeting vs Planning
+A Modern Solution for Budgeting vs Planning for SAP

 Within SAP, Budgeting and Planning are similar concepts but have important technical distinctions.
 In the context of Capital Expenditure management, both controls are useful.
 Budgets typically impose a strict limit on expenditure, whereas Plans are used for forecasting expenditure over periods, with some variations expected.